ustunb/actionable-recourse/README.md

 **Package Highlights**

-- Specify a custom set of feasible actions for the input variables of a machine learning model.
+- Specify a custom set of feasible actions for each input variables to a ML model.

-- Generate a list of actionable changes to flip the prediction of a linear classifier -- i.e.,
+- Generate a list of actionable changes to flip the prediction of a linear classifier.

-- Evaluate the *feasibility of recourse* of a linear classifier on a population of interest -- i.e.,
+- Evaluate the *feasibility of recourse* of a linear classifier on a population of interest.

-- Measure the *difficulty of recourse* for a linear classifier on a population of interest -- i.e.,
+- Measure the *difficulty of recourse* for a linear classifier on a population of interest.

 ----